 Species Potential Enhancement Measures Type of Development Amphibians Pond or wetland creation and restoration All Frogs Create mosaics of scrub, hedges, woodland and grassland around ponds and wetland areas Toads Follow best practice with regards to sustainable urban drainage plans (see also SPD 39 Sustainable Newts Drainage).
-Install inset kerbs, offset gulley pots or 'amphibian ladders' within gulley and drain pots Residential schemes greater than 10 dwellings Amphibian Kerb (Aco, 2018) greater than 10 dwellings Badgers Enhance green corridors Residential schemes greater than 10 dwellings Bats Integral roost/nesting features should be built into new residential developments.
+Install inset kerbs, offset gulley pots or 'amphibian ladders' within gulley and drain pots Residential schemes greater than 10 dwellings Amphibian Kerb (Aco, 2018) Badgers Enhance green corridors Residential schemes greater than 10 dwellings Bats Integral roost/nesting features should be built into new residential developments.
 Bat roosting or bird nesting features to be built into the buildings on site at a rate of one per two new dwellings.
 For developments consisting of five or more dwellings boxes should be installed at a rate of one per four new dwellings and up to one quarter may be erected on external features if preferred.
 Bat features should target crevice dwelling species such as common and soprano pipistrelles which are most prevalent in Hull.
-Bat roosting features can be created by integrating ready-made bat boxes or All bricks into the walls or eaves, or alternatively, spaces can be created behind cladding or walls.
-Example of Integral Bat Box (Ibstock, 2018)
+Bat roosting features can be created by integrating ready-made bat boxes or bricks into the walls or eaves, or alternatively, spaces can be created behind cladding or walls.
+All

-Species Potential Enhancemen nt Measures Type of Development Bats continued Lighting should be design gned to avoid impact on wildlife corridors and roost entry points through use of LED or low pressure or No lights will be mount buildings.
-No lights will be mounted where they shine onto the bat brick boxes that are to be installed within the buildings.
-Retain existing trees, h edges and especially mature trees and trees with roosting potential. be located where they avoid illumination of he the light away from the Dark corridors should be designed into the site layout and light spill should be minimised.
-Lights will not be located where they shine directly on to the adjacent hedgerow.
-If the design is unable to completely avoid illumination of hedge lines, impacts will be minimised by use of hoods, cowls, or shields to direct the light away from the hedge line; lighting in these areas will be no more than 3 lux at ground level. within the development that enhances and support the green network. vill be below 150W and will be fitted with a motion detection sensor and timer.
-4 Any security lighting w Lights will be directed Birds Establish native plantin Trees.
-All Integral roost/nesting features should be built into new residential developments.
-Bat roosting or All bird nesting features to o be built into the buildings on site at a rate of one per two new dwellings.
-For developments consisti ng of five or more dwellings boxes should be installed at a rate of one per four new dwellings and up to one quarter may be erected on external features if preferred.
-Bird box guidance Species Details Type of Development General Make sure boxes are sheltered from prevailing wind, rain and strong sunlight.
+Species Potential Enhancemen t Measures Type of Development Bats continued Lighting should be designed LED or low pressure or No lights will be mount buildings. ed where they shine onto the bat brick boxes that are to be installed within the All Retain existing trees, h edges and especially mature trees and trees with roosting potential. be located where they avoid illumination of he the light away from the be designed into the site layout and light spill should be minimised.
+Lights will not shine directly on to the adjacent hedgerow.
+If the design is unable to completely edge lines, impacts will be minimised by use of hoods, cowls, or shields to direct the hedge line; lighting in these areas will be no more than 3 lux at ground level.
+Residential schemes greater than 10 dwellings within the development that enhances and support the green network. - , , , , , Any security lighting will be below 150W and will be fitted with a motion detection sensor and timer.
+Lights will be directed downwards to avoid overspill Birds Establish native plantin Trees.
+All Integral roost/nesting All bird nesting features to developments consisti new dwellings and up Bird box guidance Species Details Type of Development General Make sure boxes are sheltered from prevailing wind, rain and strong sunlight.
 All Small garden birds Should be two to four metres above ground level.
 All - Particularly (e.g. tits, robins) Integral Bird nesting feature (Bird Brick Co, 2018) residential